 In previous posts, we’ve looked at the way light, temperature, and what you eat and drink affect how well you sleep.
 But there’s another big factor that can impact sleep quality: noise.
 To create the best conditions for restful slumber, you need to consider your “sound environment” as well as your other surroundings.

 Typically, we equate noise with disruption.
-(One partner's snoring, for example, is a big reason why some couples choose to sleep apart.)
-In the case of white noise, though, it's just the opposite: White noise can not only help you fall asleep, it can also help you stay asleep.
+(One partner’s snoring, for example, is a big reason why some couples choose to sleep apart.)
+In the case of white noise, though, it’s just the opposite: White noise can not only help you fall asleep, but it can also help you stay asleep.

 How white noise works